Neopentane

-Neopentane, also called 2,2-dimethylpropane, is a double-branched-chain alkane with five carbon atoms.
+Neopentane, also called 2,2-dimethylpropane, is a double-branched-chain alkane with five carbon atoms, with the chemical formula C(CH3)4.
 Neopentane is a flammable gas at room temperature and pressure which can condense into a highly volatile liquid on a cold day, in an ice bath, or when compressed to a higher pressure.

 Neopentane is the simplest alkane with a quaternary carbon, and has achiral tetrahedral symmetry.
 It is one of the three structural isomers with the molecular formula C_{5}H_{12} (pentanes), the other two being n-pentane and isopentane.
 Out of these three, it is the only one to be a gas at standard conditions; the others are liquids.

 It was first synthesized by Russian chemist Mikhail Lvov in 1870.

 Nomenclature

 The traditional name neopentane, coined by William Odling in 1876, was still retained in the 1993 IUPAC recommendations, but is no longer recommended according to the 2013 recommendations.
 The preferred IUPAC name is the systematic name 2,2-dimethylpropane, but the substituent numbers are superfluous because it is the only possible "dimethylpropane".

 A neopentyl group attached to a generic group R.

 A neopentyl substituent, often symbolized by "Np", has the structure Me_{3}C–CH_{2}– for instance neopentyl alcohol (Me_{3}CCH_{2}OH or NpOH).
-As Np also symbolises the element neptunium (atomic number 93) one should use this abbreviation with care.
+As Np also symbolises the element neptunium (atomic number 93), one should use this abbreviation with care.

 The obsolete name tetramethylmethane is also used, especially in older sources.

 Physical properties

 Boiling and melting points

 The boiling point of neopentane is only 9.5 °C, significantly lower than those of isopentane (27.7 °C) and normal pentane (36.0 °C).
-Therefore, neopentane is a gas at room temperature and atmospheric pressure, while the other two isomers are (barely) liquids.
+Therefore, neopentane is a gas at room temperature and atmospheric pressure, while the other two isomers are liquids.

 The melting point of neopentane (−16.6 °C), on the other hand, is 140 degrees higher than that of isopentane (−159.9 °C) and 110 degrees higher than that of n-pentane (−129.8 °C).
 This anomaly has been attributed to the better solid-state packing assumed to be possible with the tetrahedral neopentane molecule; but this explanation has been challenged on account of it having a lower density than the other two isomers.
 Moreover, its enthalpy of fusion is lower than the enthalpies of fusion of both n-pentane and isopentane, thus indicating that its high melting point is due to an entropy effect resulting from higher molecular symmetry.
 Indeed, the entropy of fusion of neopentane is about four times lower than that of n-pentane and isopentane.